 - More qualified clients- and better prepackaging for UW

-- Lower DTI and better chance of not only approval- but approvals for higher priced houses.
+- Lower DTI and a better chance of not only approval- but approvals for higher-priced houses.

-- Increased volume of approvals because a large number of first time home buyers are adversely disqualified because of student loans.
+- An increased volume of approvals because a large number of first time home buyers are adversely disqualified because of student loans.

 - Affirmation of the quality of your business network- when you refer to us not only do you earn cash for yourself but referring clients to an organization that cares for your clients start to finish makes you a trusted referral source and a realtor with a high professional prowess and the ability to get things done.